tharumbun/cambopedia/src/content/posts/chaktomuk_walk_street.md

   - "lifestyle-shopping"
 ---

+Chaktomuk Walk Street turns Phnom Penh’s riverside into a river of people, sounds, colors, and flavors.
+It’s not just another stop—it’s a weekly celebration of Khmer culture, youth energy, and the city's evolving identity.
+Make sure to include it in your Phnom Penh plans—for an evening that’s vibrant, genuine, and memorably local.

 When you’re wandering along Phnom Penh’s riverside on a weekend evening, there’s one experience that stands out: **Chaktomuk Walk Street**.
-Nestled between the Royal Palace and the Tonle Sap River, this vibrant pedestrian zone turns a stretch of Sisowath Quay into a lively cultural extravaganza every Saturday and Sunday night.
+In between the Royal Palace and the Tonle Sap River, this vibrant pedestrian zone turns a stretch of Sisowath Quay into a lively cultural extravaganza every Saturday and Sunday night.
 Here’s why it’s become a must-do on any city itinerary:

 1. A Stunning Setting: Where Four Rivers Meet